 Teaching, learning and assessment methods

 You will study both modules for the MA entirely online.
 You will gain knowledge and understanding through study of published and broadcast literary texts and performance, distance-learning materials and a detailed study guide.
 You will also benefit from audio-visual materials such as interviews with authors, extracts from books and performances, writing exercises, assignment and project guides, module website resources (including a study planner) and written feedback on assignments.
-Learning outcomes are assessed by means of assignments: creative writing projects (such as fiction, poetry and drama scripts), reflective commentaries and critical appraisals.
-You will also be able to share work-in-progress with fellow students in online forums, contributions to which will also be assessed.
+Learning outcomes are assessed by means of assignments: creative writing projects (such as fiction, poetry and drama scripts), reflective commentaries and critical appraisals..

 You will develop and practise cognitive skills through study of the course materials, through your further reading and writing practice, and through assessment.
-These skills are also taught and practised through online tutor group work and carefully monitored written feedback by tutors on assignments.
-These skills are also practised through developing competence in giving and receiving constructive criticism to fellow students.
-This will be assessed in both modules of the MA programme.
+These skills are also taught and practised through online tutor group work, carefully monitored written feedback by tutors on assignments and through developing competence in giving and receiving constructive criticism to fellow students.

 Practical and professional skills are taught throughout the programme in a cumulative way.
 For instance, you will be producing potentially publishable creative work throughout the programme, and part of the peer and tutor assessment will gauge and discuss such work’s position in the literary or media landscape.
 There is also a 'writer of the world' and professional practice strand in the modules, which considers such elements as media-specific formatting and publishing submission strategies, among other professional issues.
 This strand will be assessed in various ways.
 For instance, you will be asked to research markets and write approach letters along with synopses of your writing projects.